ampproject/amphtml/extensions/amp-story/amp-story.md

 ```
 https://www.mydomain.com/good-story/#page=<page-id>
 ```
-where page-id refers to the unique id of a story page.
-You can also use the fragment parameter and the page-id value as like an anchor link.
-See [Intergretion with Sidebar for Stories](#integrationwithsidebarforstories) for an example.
+where `page-id` refers to the unique id of an `amp-story-page`.
+You can also use the fragment parameter and the `page-id` value like an anchor link (using the absolute URL like the one that users copy when sharing a story is not necessary).
+See [Integration with Sidebar for Stories](#integrationwithsidebarforstories) for an example.
 ### Sharing a Specific Story Page
 With branching turned on, users will have the option to share the story from the page the currently seeing.